-Foggia is located in the top of the Puglia region, in the middle of the Apulia Tableland.
-The origin of the name of this city may come from the word “Fossa”, due to the place where the grain reserves of the city were kept.
+Foggia is located at the top of the Puglia region, in the middle of the Apulia Tableland.
+The origin of its name may come from the word “Fossa” due to the place where the grain reserves were kept.
 This may be plausible given the great abundance of their agricultural sector.
 Thanks to this, Foggia has earned the name of Granary of Italy.

-The Airport Gino Lisa is about 3 kilometers far from the city, but unfortunately it’s disabled since 2011.
-You can reach Foggia taking landing at the International Karol Wojtyła Airport in Bari.
-Buses and trains are leaving the airport every day, reaching the Northern Puglia in approximately one hour and a half.
+The Airport Gino Lisa is about 3 kilometers far from the city, but unfortunately, it’s been disabled since 2011.
+You can reach Foggia by landing at the International Karol Wojtyła Airport in Bari.
+Buses and trains are leaving the airport every day, getting to Northern Puglia in approximately one hour and a half.

-Foggia hides some treasures from the past even underground: check out the urban hypogea, a maze of underground streets of medieval origin.
+Foggia hides some treasures from the past underground even: check out the urban hypogea, a maze of underground streets of medieval origin.

-Foggia is also a good point to start a trip to Daunia Mountains or Gargano area, where you can still find pristine nature and beaches that will leave you breathless.
+Foggia is also a great point to start a trip to the Daunia Mountains or the Gargano area, where you can still find pristine nature and beaches that will leave you breathless.

-From this city, you can expand your journey exploring parks such as the protected area of Gargano (approximately 40 minutes’ drive to the north of Foggia), and the gorgeous Tremiti Islands.
+From this city, you can expand your journey exploring parks such as the protected area of Gargano (approximately 40 minutes’ drive to the north of Foggia) and the gorgeous Tremiti Islands.
 You can reach this small archipelago via ferry from Termoli or Rodi.
-During the summer season, the weather is perfect to enjoy its beautiful clear waters and have a deep dive into the blue life of the island.
+During the summer season, the weather is perfect here: you will enjoy its beautiful clear water and get a deep dive into the blue life of the islands.

 Foggia’s traditional food bases its roots in the old farmers’ habits.
-So don’t be surprised if some of the main plates from Foggia are very simple to prepare, because it’s actually the quality of their ingredients that make them special.
-For example acquaesale, literally water and salt, is just made of bread soaked with water and seasoned with tomatoes, extra virgin olive oil, oregano and onion.
-But Foggia’s kitchens reserve you many other surprises to discover!
+So don’t be surprised if some of the main dishes from Foggia are very simple to make.
+It’s actually the quality of their ingredients that make them so delicious.
+For example, the Acquaesale (literally water and salt) is just made of bread soaked with water and seasoned with tomatoes, extra virgin olive oil, oregano, and onion.
+But Foggia’s kitchen gives you many other surprises to discover!

-Foggia is one of the symbolic cities of Puglia and visiting it will be very simple and fun with our suggestions!
+Foggia is one of the symbolic cities of Puglia, and visiting it will be easy and fun with our suggestions!